 While Scope creep is usually viewed as a negative phenomenon, I see some good in it.

-One of the reason why Scope Creep happens is because of the constant need of improving a certain aspect of the project or the project itself.
+One of the reasons why Scope Creep happens is because of the constant need to improve a certain aspect of the project or the project itself.

 Constantly trying to improve the project and being a perfectionist can be fruitful.

 You add features, ideas, and resources to your project to make sure you deliver the best version of that project.

 However, this stops being good and moves to “the bad” part when you don’t know when to draw the line between what’s needed to have a successful project and when you’re disregarding the project scope due to changes that would make the project better but not in a timely manner or without going over budget.